shadowwalkersb/PyDataNova/README.md

 [🚀 View the Live App](https://shadowwalkersb.github.io/PyDataNova/)

 > **Note:** The v4 frontend fetches data from the local FastAPI backend.
-Deployment to a live API backend will require updating the fetch URLs accordingly.
+Update the fetch URLs to point to your Render API deployment when live.

 ---